 On May 19, 1967, Holmatro starts its activities as N.V.
 Holmatra Industrial Equipment, exclusively representing Meiji spray painting equipment for the Netherlands and Germany.
-Holmatra, Holland Machine Trading, is established in a refurbished store in the center of Woerden (NL) by its founders, Mr. Wessels and Mr. Nöllen.
+Holmatra, Holland Machine Trading, is established in a refurbished store in the center of Woerden (NL).
 It wasn’t until 1970 that the first full-time employee is hired: Chris ‘Kick’ Schütz.

 Holmatra exhibited strong growth due to the great demand from the shipbuilding sector for hydraulic cylinders and pumps.
 The equipment, most of which had to come from Japan, was difficult to obtain.
 Therefore, Holmatra decided to start producing a few cylinder types with the machine manufacturer Cruquius, which also made hydraulic jacks.
 From that point on, the hydraulic cylinders were sold under the name of ‘Holmatra Hydraulics’.

 The Netherlands Sales department, a warehouse and the workshop are located in a cheese store in Woerden.
 In addition, there are two storage locations at Van Gend and Loos transport company in Rotterdam.
-Exporting and purchasing as well as commercial printing is arranged from the home address of co-founder Wessels in Breda.
+Exporting and purchasing as well as commercial printing is arranged from Breda.

 When the owner of machine manufacturer Cruquius announced he wants to cease the production, Holmatra decides to set up its own production company.
 A suitable factory building is found on Moerlaken street in Breda.
 Several Cruquius employees join the new company.
 On March 23, 1974, ‘Holmatra Hydraulics B.V.’ is officially opened.